MicrosoftDocs/memdocs/sccm/compliance/plan-design/scap/install-configure-scap.md

 ## Convert and Import the SCAP Data Stream Files using the Import SCAP Content Wizard

-After obtaining the SCAP data streams, you are ready to import and convert the data streams to Configuration baselines.
+After obtaining the SCAP data streams, you're ready to import and convert the data streams to Configuration baselines.
 The SCAP data streams published by NIST are organized into multiple bundles.
 Follow NIST&#39;s instructions to verify which bundles to use in your environment.
-For example, there is a separate bundle for each version of Windows, another version-specific bundle for the firewall configuration, and a bundle for Internet Explorer 8.0.
+For example, there's a separate bundle for each version of Windows, another version-specific bundle for the firewall configuration, and a bundle for Internet Explorer 8.0.
 Use the following procedures to accomplish this task.

 ### To import the SCAP data streams into Configuration Manager